CopernicaMarketingSoftware/Documentation/Mailerq/5.2/message-store-options.md

 [Click here for the MongoDB documentation](https://docs.mongodb.org/manual/reference/connection-string/)

-We discovered that MongoDB sometimes has strange hiccups and that it does not always succeed in fetching data, even when it is available.
+Some of our issues ran into issues with fetch operations.
+They reported strange hiccups and that MailerQ did not always succeed in fetching data, even when it is available.
 We've added a quick and dirty fix for this by simply repeating the fetch operation a couple of times in case of a failure.
 To enable this feature, you can add a special option to the address:

 ````
 storage-address:        mongodb://hostname/database/collection?readAttempts=3